ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

     Input Data -> Settings -> Geometry tab in Ansys Motor-CAD 2024 R1

-Adaptive Templates Script
+Adaptive templates script
 *************************

 Adaptive Templates can be enabled by going to the Geometry -> Editor -> Adaptive Templates tab and setting the Geometry Templates Type from **Standard** to **Adaptive**.
-This means that the Adaptive Templates Script will be run every time the Motor-CAD geometry is created, and the scripting interface enabled, which allows editing of the script.
+This means that the Adaptive Templates Script is run every time the Motor-CAD geometry is created, and the scripting interface enabled, which allows editing of the script.